JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7966 days**.

-And here is a just a random fact -  **The ancient Greeks had a fascination with the planet Mars.
-They attributed the planet to Ares, their god of war, because of its red colour**.
+And here is a just a random fact -  **The average life expectancy of an ant is about 90 days**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)